 DMA/STP Forex Brokers – Are They Really That Different?

-Finding the best Forex broker to assist with your trades is a very complex process.
-There are thousands of different ones to choose from and a range of different types.
-Which makes the decision very confusing, especially for the beginner.
+Finding the best Forex broker to assist you with your trades is a very complex process.
+There are thousands of different ones to choose from, and a range of different types, which makes the decision very confusing, especially for the beginner.
 The aim of our site is to provide traders, both new and more experienced, with as much information as possible to ease the burden.
-We’ve already looked at ECN brokers, as well as STP brokers, so now it’s time to concentrate our attention on DMA/STP Forex brokers.
+We’ve already looked at ECN brokers as well as STP brokers, so now it’s time to concentrate our attention on DMA/STP Forex brokers.

 DMA – What does it mean?

 The initials DMA stand for Direct Market Access, and if you choose this type of Forex broker you will be able to trade directly with market makers or Forex banks.
 This way of trading gives traders the opportunity to benefit from the best possible currency prices at any given time, all without having to go through a dealing desk.

 The best way to show you how this type of trading works is to show you how prices are obtained in the market, how your orders are processed, and how they will appear on a trading platform as a position.

 In the Forex world, prices appear on a trading platform.
 These prices are streamed directly onto the platform of Forex brokers, and are provided by liquidity providers.
 These liquidity providers are generally major banks.
 Clients of the brokers are able to see the prices along with the market depth.
 When a trader places an order it is filled by one of the liquidity providers at the best possible price.
 A DMA Forex broker will usually add a small markup.
 When the order is fulfilled by the liquidity provider, after hitting their server it is now known as having been executed.
 As you know, the prices on the market can change very quickly, which means that the execution price may not be visible as soon as the order has been filled.
 There are also a number of other factors that will influence the display price once it has been executed, such as the speed of an Internet connection and variable spreads.